vauruk/MozantechTest/README.md

 ## Introduction solution

-I used the follow frameworks:
+I used the following frameworks:

-React Native CLI to start the project
+- React Native CLI to start the project
-React Navigation to manager a navigation between screens Redux tool kit to manager state
+- React Navigation to manage navigation between screens Redux tool kit, to manage state
-React Native Webview
+- React Native Webview, applied some concepts SOLID and Atomic Design,
-Apply some concepts SOLID and Atomic Design
+- And I created a little design system to make it easier my implemantation

-Project Structure is :
+The project structure is:

 ```
 src/